-A similar threshold would apply to office projects (15 percent below existing regional average VMT per employee).
+A proposed (office) project exceeding a level of 15 percent below existing regional average VMT per employee may indicate a significant transportation impact.

 VMT generated by retail projects would indicate a significant impact for any net increase in total VMT.